 Oxygen Therapy Contraindications: When Supplemental Oxygen Can Be Harmful

 This article covers the major contraindications and precautions for supplemental oxygen therapy, including the clinical reasoning behind each one.
+The companion guide to oxygen therapy safety precautions covers home and equipment risks, and the article on oxygen therapy for brain fog looks at where supplemental oxygen does and does not help cognition.

 This is the most clinically significant oxygen therapy precaution.
 A subset of patients with chronic obstructive pulmonary disease (COPD) have chronic CO2 retention (hypercapnia).
 Their respiratory drive has adapted to chronically elevated CO2 levels, and in some cases, low oxygen levels (hypoxic drive) become the primary stimulus for breathing.